Curious about the history of pest control? Well, you’ve come to the right place!

 Pest Control Gone Too Far

-Unfortunately, the sudden spur of research and development led to some severe consequences to public health and the environment.
+Unfortunately, pest control history has some sad stories too.
+The sudden spur of research and development led to some severe consequences to public health and the environment.

 It turns out science went a little too far, too soon.
 In 1829, arsenic and other harmful chemicals were used for means of pest control.
 And of course, no one had any idea just how harmful they were.